Joseph-R/joe_random/TI4.md

 Welcome!
 This is a friendly group.
 We champion "The Rule of Fun" and are happy to help new players out.
 The early rounds of TI:4 tend to be more about exploring/expanding than conflict anyways, which naturally makes them pretty beginner friendly so you can get comfortable with the mechanics.
 We're usually pretty liberal with mulligans and such in rounds 1-2.

 In order to play your best game and be considerate of all player's time, please do the following:
 *  Take 30-60m and brush up on the core mechanics and rules before you arrive.
-If we're doing a draft, you may also want to review your faction's special abilities.
-Ton of content online and on YouTube for this.
+If we're doing a draft and you know your faction before game day, you may also want to review a faction guide to learn about their special abilities.
+Ton of online content for this.
 Please find some helpful guides linked below.
 *  Be punctual.
 *  Be sure you can commit to a whole day of play.
 Play time can vary wildly, between 4-12+ hours, depending on player count and any number of other variables.
 We know it's a commitment, and we take steps to keep things moving.